Chinese Box-Orange, Tsau Ping Lak

 So, if not bitter here in the American South it is viewed as something to be cooked for preserves and not edible raw.
 In dry, starving Africa if it is not bitter it is edible raw and cooked.
 What if it is bitter?
 If you have plenty of fuel and there is a famine you might be able to boil bitter melons in several changes of water and make them and their seeds edible.
 Starving people in Africa do that.
 The Beduins throw the entire melon onto the fire and cook it until it is totally dry.
 Then they grind it, make a paste out of it and smear it on a cloth, which they let dry.
 They don’t eat it but it will take a spark to light a fire.

 By all rights, the bitter and the non-bitter ones should be two different species, Citrullus colocynthis and Citrullus lanatus var. citroides.
-But between the arguing of egotistical botanists, the multitude of names, and hybridizing, what a citrus grove watermelon is, is anyone’s guess.
+But between the arguing of egotistical drunk botanists, the multitude of names, and hybridizing, what a citrus grove watermelon is, is anyone’s guess.
 Let your taste guide you.
 Bitter bad, non-bitter useable at least in part.

 Citrullus lanatus var. citroides is native to the Kalhari Desert in southwest Africa, so is the Citrullus colocynthisCitrullus lanatus been in use for thousands of years and in cultivation for at least 4,000 years.
 Called Tsamma it its native range it is believed to be the ancestor of our common garden watermelon, Citrullus lanatus.
 We know watermelons were grown in the Nile Valley by 2000 BC, in India by 800 AD, China in 1100 AD.
 They were in Cordoba by 961 AD and Seville in 1158 AD.
 They came to the New World with the Spanish in the 1500s or so.
 Now the fruit is naturalized from North Carolina to California.
 Locally it is seen in current, old and built-over citrus groves.
 In fact, in several places where there are hundreds of acres of now freeze-dead citrus trees, the citron melon is still surviving.

 Also called the “pie melon” the edibility of the melon varies greatly because it hybridizes with cultivated watermelons.
 While it always smells like a watermelon the white pulp is often too bitter to eat but can also be fine to eat.
 I have found some quite edible in the field with no cooking needed at all.
 Generally said, the smaller it is the more likely it is to be bitter.
 “Round” tends to be wild, “oblong” showing some cultivated genes.
-Also don’t confuse the Citron Melon with the Seminole Pumpkin, Cucurbita moschata, which is found in old Indian campsites.
+Also don’t confuse the Citron Melon with the Seminole Pumpkin, Cucurbita moschata, which is found in old native campsites.
 Those are quite edible.
 What do those look like?
 Like a squash or a pumpkin you would grow in your garden or buy in the supermarket.

 There is, as one might expect, a lot of botanical fog with the citron melon.
 You will often read the flesh is inedible but the rind is, or all of it is edible, or all of it is inedible.
 That can be for different reasons.
 Some times it is bitter and not edible, other times it is just tough and can be pounded up and made edible if it is not bitter.
 Some call these fruits Citrullus lanatus var citroides, others Citrullus colocynthis.
 Some want to call it Citrullus colocynthis var citroides.
 The Citroides is considered to be in between the primitive bitter watermelon — colocynthis — and the cultivated sweet watermelon — lanatus.
 Regardless, if bitter leave it alone, though it can have medicinal applications.